LTL Shipping: Definition & Expectations

 This is where doing your homework (or that outsourced 3PL provider) makes a difference.
 If you pay close attention to shipping rates and ask the right questions, you may be able to work out a good deal on your shipment by making slight adjustments to the shipment itself.

-Professional 3PL providers also have rates they’ve pre-negotiated with carriers, meaning that they might even be able to get you a better deal on your shipments than you could alone.
+Professional 3PL providers also have rates they’ve pre-negotiated with LTL truck companies, meaning that they might even be able to get you a better deal on your shipments than you could alone.

 Using an entire truck for a small shipment might make sense if the shipment is delicate or sensitive, but otherwise, the absolute cost of FTL shipping is going to be higher.
 If your shipment is small, if time isn’t a big factor, and if you’re not shipping regularly, LTL shipping will likely have a lower absolute cost and be a good fit for you.